 Maybe you heard it on the street or someone taught you, but never ever reply “Tua madre!” (your mother) if you want to avoid offending the other person immensely.

 Also be careful because bestemmiare (cursing God) is very much frowned upon and you don’t want to be heard saying anything that involves God or any member of his family… In some regions though, like Tuscany, Friuli Venezia-Giulia and Veneto, more people use bestemmie as a common exclamation.

 How to positively end an argument with an Italian?

-Another important achievement when in an intercultural relationship is learning to see the cultural differences behind the other’s behaviour.
+Another important achievement when in an intercultural relationship is learning to see the cultural differences in the other’s behaviour.
 This can avoid further misunderstandings and fights.

 A word or a gesture can have an unexpected meaning even in a culture relatively close to yours, so keep questioning what you think you know.
 With every challenge come new discoveries and even more fun: don’t forget to look beyond the surface!